Working together to address food insecurity in high-risk populations

 Completion of each pathway confirms that risk factors have been successfully addressed.
 Measurement includes other outcomes that involve multiple risk factors (e.g., improvement in chronic disease, reduction in emergency department visits, stable housing, and employment).

 A pathway is an evidence-based intervention or service that addresses a specific SDOH risk factor to improve their outcomes.
-In the HUB model, there are twenty one different pathways:
+In the HUB model, there are twenty different pathways that include:

 Winona Community HUB Process: